 To Swallow’s wife Winter’s writes that “Alan was an odd genius. . . .
 He had a gift which is restricted usually to good poets: He could recognize good writing and recognize it at once (he recognized the same gift in Gus, and so do I).
 It was this that made him a success as a publisher, this plus the energy of three bull-mastiffs.
 He was almost ready to take Gus on, before he died, as a junior partner; but he had been a lone wolf for so long that he couldn’t bring himself to it.”

 In November of 2000, Ken Fields and committee invited Gus to be one of the speakers at the Symposium in honor of Yvor Winters’ Centenary at Stanford University.
 Yvor Winters was a mentor to Gus and helped him in many ways.
 Gus was happy to be invited for the symposium.
 He said it felt like coming full circle.
 One morning, as I sat sipping tea across from my father at his glass and steel dining room table, he handed me an early draft of his Winters address to read.
 In a few weeks I would move from his beloved New Mexico to Montana.
-He had only recently started giving me his work in progress to read.
+He had only recently started giving me his work-in-progress to read.
 He gave it to very few people.
 So, this was an occasion.
 And as I sat reading this address he’d written to honor his mentor, I cried.
 In the essay I learned much about my father that I’d never known.
 I cried because I was moving away from my intellectual touchstone, my mentor.
 I cried for reasons I did not fully understand.
-After reading Ken’s essay on Winters it sent me back to reread Gus’s tribute to Winters in GUS BLAISDELL Collected.
-When I came to Winters’ poem, “At the San Francisco Airport”, what struck me on this reading that hadn’t struck me so consciously before was that Winters’ was saying goodbye to his daughter, as my father, not a man known for outright expressions of love or emotion, by giving me his Winters tribute to read, was saying goodbye to me.
+So, after recently reading Ken’s essay on Winters it sent me back to reread Gus’s tribute to Winters now published in GUS BLAISDELL Collected.
+When I came to Winters’ poem, “At the San Francisco Airport”, what struck me on this reading that hadn’t struck me so consciously before was that Winters’ was saying goodbye to his daughter, as my father, not a man known for outright expressions of love or emotion, by giving me this tribute, this poem to read at his dining room table those now many years ago, was saying goodbye to me.

 An Excerpt from Gus’s tribute